-Hyatt Place Plano welcomes our guests attending Social Media for Law Enforcement, at The Center for American and International Law.
-We have set aside a block of rooms with a group rate of $99/night, plus applicable fees/taxes for 4/6/2018.
+Hyatt Place Plano welcomes our guests attending ILEA – Social Media at ILEA Headquarters at The Center for American and International Law, Plano, TX.
+We have set aside a block of rooms with a group rate of $103/night, plus applicable fees/taxes for 4/4/2019-4/5/2019.

 Type in Arrival/Departure Dates

 Call 888-HYATT-HP (888.492.8847) or 972.378.3997